martini-contrib/strict/README.md

 [1]: //github.com/go-martini/martini

 This repo contains a set of utilities that help you make a well-behaving, strict API using the awesome Martini framework.
-The are tested and ready-to-use handlers for the following responses:
+There are tested and ready-to-use handlers for the following responses:

 * 404 Not Found with empty body